Alwin-Lin/gcpSetup/README.md

-# gcpSetup
+# Table of content
-This page will walk you through from creating a VM instance to launching an Android emulator manually.

-Alternativly, use the pre-built image if you wish to skip customization
+ - Android cloud build
+    - Create VM with exsisting image
+    - Setup Chrome remote desktop
+    - Build Android Virtal Device(ADV)
+    - Run Emulator on Cloud
+- Createing and publishing customised image
+    -  Creating an image
+    -  Publishing an image

-## Set up with pre-built image
+## Create VM with exsisting image
 - Before running the createVMwithImg file, remember to change the <VM_NAME>
 - If you chose to create one from image, skip the next section and go directly to [Running the build](https://github.com/Alwin-Lin/gcpSetup/blob/master/README.md#running-the-build-with-emulator
 ), everything will be set up